 Copies of your most recent backups can be kept on a local machine in addition to those saved on the Storage Platform.
 This facilitates faster restores than would typically be experienced when the Storage Platform is remotely located.
 During the backup process, your data is streamed to the Storage Platform as usual, but an additional stream is sent to the local copy location, essentially resulting in a duplicate.
 Details of this process can be seen in the normal Backup Log.

-Enable this in your backup client under Tools > Options > Local Backup Copy.
+Enable this in your ESE Agent under Tools > Options > Local Backup Copy.

 How many copies can I keep?

 Where can I keep my local copies?